Skip To Main Content

 Hyperglycemia 95 (58.6) 9 (5.6) 14 (8.6) 0

-Lab Abnormality Inavo+Palbo+Fulv Pbo+Palbo+Fulv
+Inavo+Palbo+Fulv Pbo+Palbo+Fulv

 Glucose (fasting) increasedb 85 12 43 0

-Other Key Adverse Events
+Key Selected Adverse Events

 1. The majority of key selected AEs had resolved (“resolution” was per investigator decision) by the CCOD; some patients were enrolled close to the CCOD, and AE follow-up is ongoing for these patients.